murrty/youtube-dl-gui/README.md

 # youtube-dl-gui
 GUI for [youtube-dl](https://rg3.github.io/youtube-dl) + [FFmpeg](https://ffmpeg.org/) (ffmpeg.exe & ffprobe.exe) (which is used for converting).

-It is what youtube visual downloaders should be, not bloated with adware or viruses like other places and it downloads from Google's servers so it's (technically) safer than a 3rd party site that could leak your information.
+The goal of youtube-dl-gui is to make it as accessible to as many people as possible, which means a lot of power-user options aren't available in the general settings.

+That doesn't mean that power users can't use it, either.
+I included custom arguments for anyone who wants to set their own for downloading or converting.

 # Prerequisites
-This requires .NET Framework 4.5 or higher, the reasoning is because this program frequently uses Github's API which now only allows TLS 1.2, which isn't available on previous frameworks.
+This requires .NET Framework 4.5 or higher, the reasoning is because this program frequently uses Github's API which now only allows TLS 1.2, which isn't available on previous frameworks because...
+Microsoft.

-As soon as everything is settled, I can work on a more compatible version.
+As soon as everything is settled, I can work on a more compatible version for < NET 4.5.

 # Usage